 |Top Top Top Top||Giant Bone Sponge||Buy Now|

 10. Park & Store

-You camper is winterized now and it’s time to park her in a winter storage spot.
+Your camper is winterized now, and it’s time to park her in a winter storage spot.

 If you have metal fuel tanks, fill them up.
-The fuel helps protect the inside of the tank from rust build up.
-In extreme cold temperatures use cold weather fuel additives.
+The fuel helps protect the inside of the tank from rust buildup.
+In freezing temperatures, use cold weather fuel additives.

-It’s best to park her level and using axle blocks to position the wheels off the ground.
+When storing your RV, it’s best to park her level and use axle blocks to position the wheels off the ground.

-This avoids flat spots on the tyres from being parked in the same spot for a prolonged period.
+This prevents flat spots on the tires from being parked in the same place for a prolonged period.

-If unable to jack her up, using wheel chocks or levelling blocks to at least make sure she’s parked level.
+If unable to jack her up, use wheel chocks or leveling blocks to ensure she’s parked level.

 Cover the camper with a winter camper cover.
 Avoid plastic tarps if possible because they don’t allow the air to circulate so well and could lead to problems.

-If the camper is parked outside and the wheels are exposed, consider fitting tyre covers to protect them from the frost.
+If the camper is parked outside and the wheels are exposed, consider fitting tire covers to protect them from frost.